Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Experiments

-\paragraph{Computational considerations.} The Jacobian computation $g_{ji}(x) = d(T_{ji})_{E_i(x)}$ requires automatic differentiation through the encoder-decoder composition.
-For neural networks with smooth activations ($\tanh$), this is well-conditioned even in high ambient dimensions.
+\paragraph{Computational considerations.} The Jacobian computation $g_{ji}(x) = d(T_{ji})_{E_i(x)}$ uses automatic differentiation through the encoder--decoder composition; for $\tanh$ activations this is well-conditioned in any ambient dimension.
 The coboundary test reduces to checking whether the nerve graph admits a consistent 2-colouring, solvable in linear time.
-The overall computational cost is dominated by autoencoder training, which scales with the number of charts, dataset size, and ambient dimension.
+The overall cost is dominated by autoencoder training.